 For some shops, this is a smart strategy.
 Including high-quality images of products, and showing them from multiple angles, can help customers get a better feel for each item before purchasing it.
 But that only applies to certain types of product.
 It doesn’t mean this approach is right for every store.

 Sometimes, you might want to avoid placing a lot of focus on product imagery.
 In fact, you may prefer to avoid using media to showcase your products altogether.
-Or you might want small thumbnail product images, instead of large imagery that takes over the page.
+Or you might want small thumbnail product images, instead of high pixel imagery that takes over the page.

 There are a lot of reasons you might take this direction for your store, and some of the most common include:

-- Your products are completely digital – such as ebooks, music albums, computer programs, or PDFs – and so there’s nothing to take images of.
+- Your products are completely digital – such as ebooks, music albums, computer programs, or PDFs – and so there’s nothing to take images of, or a single product image is more than enough.

 - You simply want to place emphasis on your products’ details or specifications, rather than the way they look.
 It may be more important that your customers are able to compare a large number of items quickly, based on their sizes, materials, capacities, and so on.